Apply Now | Eligibility and Process | TIPs Council & Review Panels

 Key Dates | TIPs Awards | VU BreakThru (Blog) | Funding Guidelines

 Trans-Institutional Programs (TIPs) are a centerpiece of the Academic Strategic Plan.
-The program is designed to serve as a catalyst to support new ideas, cutting-edge research and the development of infrastructure by supporting emerging and existing trans-institutional centers and institutes.
+The program is designed to support new ideas, cutting-edge research and the development of infrastructure by supporting emerging and existing trans-institutional centers and institutes.
 The awards are meant to support organizations that facilitate research and teaching collaborations across disciplines, aim to address topics of critical academic and societal interest, embrace discovery and spark learning to position Vanderbilt as a world leader in a given area.
 This program is open to all VU and VUMC-employed faculty.

 - Small-scale or new initiatives that showcase potential to become a major hub of activity - center or institute - that will advance the core missions of Vanderbilt

 - Provide seed funding up to $100,000 per year.

 - Provide faculty the opportunity to pursue innovative ideas for discovery and learning with colleagues from diverse disciplines.

 - Must include collaborators from multiple schools and colleges.*

 - Should not include the word 'center' in the title.
 May include words such as program, initiative, etc.

 - For more information on Vanderbilt Initiative Awards, please click HERE.

 - Awarded to existing centers and institutes that facilitate learning collaborations across campus.